 - Skin exams – Your doctor will look for skin problems before they can become cancerous.

-- Colonoscopies – The American Cancer Society recommends that people at average risk of colon cancer have a colonoscopy beginning at age 50 and every 10 years thereafter.
+- Colonoscopies – The American Cancer Society recommends regular colorectal cancer screening for people at average risk starting at age 45.”
 “Colonoscopies are not just about finding cancer early,” says Price.
-“A gastroenterologist can find and remove polyps during a colonoscopy, thereby preventing cancer before it can develop.”
+“A gastroenterologist can find and remove polyps during a colonoscopy, thereby preventing cancer before it can develop.

 - Bone density evaluations – Seniors are especially at risk for falls, which can lead to emergency department visits and hospital stays.
 While having healthy bones will not prevent a fall, it may prevent you from breaking a hip or other bone.
 Women older than 65 and men older than 70 should have regular bone density tests.